Avatichi/scripts/README.md

 # Avatichi scripts

-randod scripts created from one reason or another
+Random scripts created from one reason or another